klaytn/klaytn-dex-contracts/docs/dex-specification.md

 - the amount of PTN tokens created per block
 - the total amount of staked tokens

+###### User Limit

+The `PoolInfo` structure of the Staking contract specifies whether or not there is a limit set for users (`userLimit`).
+If there is a limit, the `poolLimitPerUser` contains the max amount of staked tokens per user.
+If no limit is set, that value is zero.
+The `numberBlocksForUserLimit` contains information on how many blocks `poolLimitPerUser` is valid.
+For example, if `numberBlocksForUserLimit` is `86400` blocks, after `86400` blocks users will not have any limits.

+The user limit is checked with the [`hasUserLimit`](#staking-hasuserlimit) function and updated with the [`updatePoolLimitPerUser`](#staking-updatepoollimitperuser) function.

 ##### Staking: UserInfo

 The structure contains the information about the amount of staked tokens that the user provided (`amount`) and their reward debt (`rewardDebt`).